Kidney transplant risks and complications

 Early rejection can generally be successfully treated by changing medicines.

-Rejection that occurs after 6 months or more since the transplant is much more difficult to treat, particularly if the rejection is due to your child not taking his or her medicines correctly.
+Rejection that occurs after six months or more since the transplant is much more difficult to treat, particularly if the rejection is due to your child not taking their medicines correctly.

 Unfortunately, sometimes kidney transplants stop working because of rejection.
 If the new kidney does not work – or stops working after time – your child may need to start dialysis.
 Your child will be considered for another transplant.